deanwampler/JustEnoughScalaForSpark/README.md

 A few other steps are recommended or required.

-First, it's convenient to alias the `docker` commands to corresponding `podman` commands:
+First, if you plan to use `podman` instead of `docker`, it's convenient to alias the `docker` commands to corresponding `podman` commands:

 ```shell
 alias docker=podman
 alias docker-compose=podman-compose
 ```

+Similar commands can be used for Windows.
 If you choose not to do this, just substitute `podman` for `docker` in the commands, shell scripts, and bat scripts discussed below.

 Also, you'll need to initialize a Podman virtual machine.
 First, see if the default machine was already created by the installer.
 If so, we'll replace it with a "beefier" one.